This article explains where to find the best rugby league betting sites and teaches you everything there is to know about betting on rugby league.

-- Some of the most famous rugby league competitions include the Rugby League World Cup, Rugby League Four Nations, Rugby League European Championship, Americas Rugby League Championship, North American Rugby League, and the World Club Challenge.
+- Some of the most famous rugby league competitions include the Rugby League World Cup, Rugby League Four Nations, Rugby League European Championship, the Americas Rugby League Championship, the North American Rugby League, and the World Club Challenge.

 - Some of the greatest and most popular rugby league players include Cameron Smith, Brad Fittler, Reg Gasnier, Andrew Johns, and Bob Fulton.

 - Rugby league has become increasingly popular worldwide, but it remains the most popular sport in England, Ireland, France, Australia, and New Zealand.